michelgrootjans/explaining-flow/readme.md

 With no extra cost, our throughput was unaffected, while our cycle time went from 200 days to 30 days.

 ### Improve even more
-Since limiting WIP works so well, why not limiting it to 5?
+Since limiting WIP works so well, why not limit it to 5?

 **Input**
 - Work per story: **`ux: 1, dev: 3, qa: 2`**